labocho/pagehook-rails/README.md

     $ bundle
     $ rails g pagehook:install
-    # Or `rails g pagehook:install --lang coffee` if you like CoofeeScript
+    # Or `rails g pagehook:install --lang js` if you dont use TypeScript

-If you use turbolinks, you should load `pagehook_rails` after `turbolinks` in `app/assets/javascripts/application.js`.

 View helper